Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

 \subsection{Result Generation}

-The JSON response from \llms contains three primary fields: 1) \texttt{hasError}: a boolean value indicating if a misconfiguration is detected, 2) \texttt{errParameter}: an array of strings specifying the misconfigured parameter, and 3) \texttt{reason}: an array of strings explaining the detected misconfiguration.
+The JSON response from \llms contains three primary fields: a) ``{\it hasError}'': a boolean value indicating whether misconfigurations are detected, b) ``{\it errParameter}'': a list of misconfigured parameters, and c) ``{\it reason}'': a list of explanations of the detected misconfiguration, corresponding to ``{\it errParameter}''.